 How Design Plays a Part in Your Marketing Efforts

 To put it simply, the role of a designer has always been to visually communicate an idea or message in an aesthetically pleasing way.
 If you were to stop right now and take a look around, you’d realize that design is everywhere.
-Are you drawn to a specific advertisement?
+Are you drawn to a specific advertisement or product package?
 Did that banner ad on the side of Buzzfeed cause you to react?
 Whatever caught your attention was meant to do so… And we have design to thank for that.

 The web is now, and it’s not going anywhere.
 Each day, the web becomes more and more of a habit for us – it’s quite an amazing tool, actually.
 No matter who you are or where you’re at in the world, chances are you use the web for professional growth and personal stimulation (we humans are social butterflies by nature).
 But seriously, on a professional note, how important is your website to the growth of your company?

 As a company trying to sell a product, service, or both, the look and feel of your website is a crucial marketing tool.
 The visual appeal of your website has become expected rather than preferred, and how well your site is designed (graphically & ease of usability) can be THE deciding factor for a prospective client.
 Take, for example, the two sites below.
 Both are trying to sell their services:

 Which company are you more drawn (and likely!) to work with and why?

 Before joining the Walker Sands team, I worked as a designer in sports marketing and sponsorship sales.
 Proposals, or “decks”, and PPT presentations were a very important part of business because they were our initial pitch, our first impression.
 I learned that a successful pitch is all about telling a visual story.
 Prospective clients would actually comment on the way our proposals looked, and as a result, our client list and sales dollars spiked greatly in just two short years.